moebiussurfing/ofxSceneTEST/README.md

 *The addon does not make any layer blending.*

-The screenshot it's an app made with the https://github.com/jonasfehr/ofxGpuMixer from Jonas Fehr.
+The screenshot it's an app made with the https://github.com/jonasfehr/ofxGpuMixer addon from Jonas Fehr.

 There are some key commands in the example: